 High potassium may be related to both!
-If your kidneys are not working properly, too much potassium may stay in your cells and may cause you to feel sick.
+If your kidneys are not working properly, too much potassium may stay in your blood and cause you to feel sick.
 High potassium may also be caused by some medications.
-Be sure to talk to your healthcare team about the medications you are on or when a new medication is prescribed to you.
+Be

-What medications help control high potassium?
+What medications can control high potassium?
 Or help reduce it?

 There are a variety of "water pills".
+Some

-Some "water pills" may be prescribed to help remove excess water from your body.
+"water pills" may be prescribed to help remove excess water from your body.
 By doing this, it lowers your potassium level.
 A potassium binding medication may be prescribed to treat high potassium.
 It works by binding or attaching to the excess potassium and pulling it out of your blood cells.
 You will have to use the bathroom as the excess potassium is released in your stool.